 - It checks your email for receipts to find guaranteed delivery dates.

 - It tracks the package using UPS or the retailer’s shipping tracking.

-- If the delivery is later than guaranteed, Paribus will send you an email with instructions on how to file a claim with the retailer to get you compensation.
+- If the delivery is later than guaranteed, Price Protection will send you an email with instructions on how to file a claim with the retailer to get you compensation.

 How Much Money Can You Get Back?

-Paribus monitors dozens of retailers — including Amazon, Best Buy and more — so your refund will depend on the store’s shipping policy.
+Capital One Shopping Price Protection monitors more than 25 major retailers — so your refund will depend on the store’s shipping policy.